taliajmallo/rpgs/campaigns/Spire/charsheet.md

 ## Equipment
 - Athame (D3, Bloodbound)
-- Several sets of tattered, weird-looking clothing
+- Several sets of clothes
 - A collection of occult ephemera